weDevsOfficial/wp-project-manager/readme.md

 This is a beta version right now and should have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.

 ## Contribution
+* French translation by Corentin allard
 * Dutch translation by eskamedia
+* Brazilian Portuguese translation by andersonblaine

 ## Changelog